arpitnarechania/d3-molecule/README.md

 * Double clicking an atom, removes it and its bonds
 * Lock/ Unlock atoms to their position if needed.
 * Hide/ Show atoms if needed.
-* Drag and Resizing of molecule container
+* Drag and Resizing of molemethaneculecule container
 * Option to Export molecule as a PNG image
 * Configurable forces, constants of force directed graph for the molecule
 * Configurable style parameters for canvas, atoms, bonds
+* Visualize organic chemical structures based on IUPAC conventions.

-# Features WIP
+## Features WIP
 * Molecule Reaction components
 * Loading examples directly from standard notations like SMILE
 * 3-D support

 Check out an example here.
 [Demo](https://arpitnarechania.github.io/d3-molecule/)

-# Installation
+## Installation

 Download d3-molecule using npm.